MSc Podiatry (Pre-registration)

 "Improve your patient’s mobility, independence and quality of life through the clinical management of illness and injury which can affect the foot and leg"

-Develop a thorough understanding of how the foot, ankle and leg can have an impact on patients’ health and how your role as a podiatrist can contribute to a person-centred model of care.
+Develop a thorough understanding of how the foot, ankle and leg can have an impact on patients’ health and how your role as a podiatrist can contribute to a person-centered model of care.

 This two-year Pre-registration Masters degree will give you the knowledge and skills required to assess, diagnose and treat a variety of complaints associated with the foot and leg.
 You will learn about the biomechanics of movement; the effects of injury and how different illnesses can affect the health of the foot and leg.